misrab/docs/Dai.md

 This mechanism is a negative feedback loop: Deviation away from the Target Price in one direction increases the force in the opposite direction.
 The magnitude of the Target Rate adjustments depends on how long the market price remains on the same side of the Target Price.
 Longer deviations result in aggressive adjustments, while shorter deviations result in small adjustments.

 The Target Price and the Target Rate are entirely determined by market dynamics, and thus not directly controlled by MKR voters.
 They can only set the feedback mechanism’s Sensitivity Parameter.
-This parameter determines the magnitude target rate can change in response to Dai target/market price deviation, which allows tuning the rate of feedback to the scale of the system.
+This is a global parameter that determines the magnitude target rate can change in response to Dai target/market price deviation, which allows tuning the rate of feedback to the scale of the system.
+The Sensitivity Parameter is not considered a Risk Parameter because it doesn't impact Dai solvency.

-##Risk Management of The Dai Credit System
+## Risk Management of The Dai Credit System

 The MKR asset allows holders to vote to perform the following Risk Management actions:

-Add new CDP type: Creates a new CDP type with a unique set of Risk parameters.
+* Add new CDP type: Creates a new CDP type with a unique set of Risk parameters.
-Modify existing CDP types: Change the Risk Parameters of one or more Existing CDP types that were already added.
+* Modify existing CDP types: Change the Risk Parameters of one or more Existing CDP types that were already added.
-Modify the Sensitivity Parameter.
+* Modify the Sensitivity Parameter.
-Choose the set of trusted oracles.
+* Choose the set of trusted oracles.
 The Dai Credit System derives its internal prices for collateral and the market price of Dai based on the median of the set of trusted oracles.
 This ensures consistent operation of the system even in the event that up to half of the oracles suffer a technical failure.

-##Risk Parameters
+## Risk Parameters

 Collateralized Debt Positions of The Dai Credit System have multiple Risk Parameters.
 Each CDP Type has its own unique set of Risk Parameters, and these parameters are determined based on the risk profile of the collateral used by the CDP Type.
 The parameters are directly controlled by MKR holders through voting, with one MKR giving its holder one vote.

-###Debt Ceiling
+### Debt Ceiling

 Debt ceiling is the maximum amount of debt that can be created by a single type of CDP.
 Once enough debt has been created by CDPs of a given type, it becomes impossible to create more unless existing CDPs are closed.
 The debt ceiling is used to ensure sufficient diversification of the collateral portfolio.

-###Liquidation Ratio
+### Liquidation Ratio

 Liquidation ratio is the collateral-to-debt ratio at which a CDP becomes vulnerable to Liquidation.
 A low Liquidation Ratio means MKR voters expect low price volatility of the collateral, while a high Liquidation Ratio means high volatility is expected.

-###Stability Fee
+### Stability Fee

 The Stability Fee is a fee paid by every CDP.
 It is defined as a yearly percentage that is calculated on top of the existing debt of the CDP.
 When the borrower covers their CDP, the Dai used to cover the CDP debt is destroyed, but the Dai used to pay the Stability Fee isn’t destroyed, instead it is sent to Buy&Burn.
 A higher Stability Fee represents a higher expected rate of sudden death for the collateral (such as a hack or severe disaster instantly rendering the asset completely worthless).

-###Penalty ratio
+### Penalty ratio

 The penalty ratio is used to determined the maximum amount of Dai raised from a Liquidation Auction that goes to Buy&Burn, with excess collateral getting returned to the borrower who originally created the CDP.
 This is achieved with a two-way auction.
 The penalty ratio is used to cover the inefficiency of the liquidation mechanism.

-###Limbo Duration
+### Limbo Duration

 A CDP enters limbo in the unlikely event that price information for collateral is not available (such as if all the oracles simultaneously suffer a technical failure).
 The limbo duration determines how long before all CDPs of that type are liquidated.

-##Examples
+## Examples

 **Example 1:** Bob wants to borrow 100 Dai.
 He locks an amount of ETH worth significantly more than 100 Dai into a CDP and uses it to borrow 100 Dai.
 The 100 Dai is instantly sent directly to his Ethereum account.
 Assuming that the Stability Fee is 1% per year, Bob will need 101 Dai to cover the CDP if he decides to retrieve his ETH after one year.